atom-r/swervo/Readme.md

 - Complete 'computer_player.js'
 - Add 'spin', including proper response as a spinning ball deflects off a wall (Note: ball speed along the corridor will be constant, regardless of spin)

-**Day 4**: Add scoring, start screen, about modal, and complete styling around the game display.
+**Day 4**: Add scoring, start screen, and complete styling around the game display.

 ### Bonus features